-The Happiness Project
+The Happiness Project by Gretchen Rubin

-Habit #4 Daily Development
+HABIT #4: Daily Development

 Personal growth is key to our daily motivation.
 It's a scientific fact that our brain begins to decline after the age of 30 and we have to proactively involve ourselves in mental activity to enable continual growth.
 This is a great metaphor for our personal growth.